TheForwardDev/doc/en/fields/belongs-to.md

 ```

 > [!NOTE]
-> When building the query in `asyncSearchQuery()`, the initial state of the builder is preserved.
+> When building the query in `searchQuery`, the initial state of the builder is preserved.
 > If you need to replace it with your builder, use the `replaceQuery` flag.

 ```php